 A home equity loan is a loan that allows you to access additional funds by tapping into the equity you’ve accumulated in your home.

+What does it mean to have equity in a home?
 Equity is the difference between the appraised value of your home and your outstanding mortgage balance.
 Essentially, it’s the portion of your home that you own outright.

 You build equity in a few ways.
 One way is by simply paying your mortgage.
 The lower your principal balance is, the greater your equity becomes.
 You also build equity as the value of your home increases.
 Upgrading your house and changes in the Florida housing market can both increase your home’s value.